19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Pre-gen Characters/Skrym/Human Brawler.md

 ## Description

 Yul is wearing a fine champions cape with a decorative clasp denoting his status as the champion of Akuma Dojo.
-This takes no inventory slots but will gain favor with any Aristocrats or Nobles he encounters.
+This will let him gain favor with any Aristocrats or Nobles he encounters.